nimati/FCAlertView/README.md

 ## Adding TextFields

-Simply add a single textfield to your alert, by adding this line and get the returned text when any of the AlertView's buttons are pressed:
+Simply add textfields (up to a max of 4 fields) to your alert, by adding this line for each new field and get the returned text when any of the AlertView's buttons are pressed:

 ```Objective-C
 [alert addTextFieldWithPlaceholder:@"Email Address" andTextReturnBlock:^(NSString *text) {